Bimbo-Blessing/Capstone-Project-Sales-Analysis-/README.md

 ## Data Analysis And Insight Generation

-- The Region with the highest sales is the South
+- The Region with the highest sales is the South with a total of N927,820

 - The highest selling product is shoes with a total sales of N613,380.